IRIS-Solutions-Team/irispie-pages/docs/structural_models/simultaneous.md

     A date span over which the filtering process is executed based on the measurement time series.

-???+ input "diffuse_factor"
+???+ input "diffuse_scale"
     A real number or `None`, specifying the scale factor for the diffuse initialization.
 If `None`, the default value is used.

 ???+ input "return_"
     An iterable of strings indicating which steps' results to return:
     "predict", "update", "smooth".

 ???+ input "return_predict"